On the correspondence between thermodynamics and inference: Results

-The proposed generalized principle of indifference has properties that rectify significant shortcomings with other approaches to prior selection.
-We showcase these properties with the analysis of a series of examples. \begin{itemize} \item In Sec.~\ref{sec:regmodels}, we compute the GPI prior for regular models in the large-sample-size limit.
+GPI has properties that rectify significant shortcomings with other approaches to prior selection.
+Our first aim in this section is to compute the GPI prior for a series of models to show that the calculation is tractable in many applications.
+In Sec.~\ref{sec:regmodels}, we compute the GPI prior for regular models in the large-sample-size limit.
 This analysis reveals a connection between the GPI prior and the Jeffreys prior.

-\item In Sec.~\ref{sec:exact}, we demonstrate an exact computation of the GPI prior for a number of non-harmonic models.
+In Sec.~\ref{sec:exact}, we demonstrate an exact computation of the GPI prior for a number of non-harmonic models.

-\item In Sec.~\ref{sec:nonExact}, we demonstrate an exact computation of the GPI prior for a non-regular model.

-\item In Sec.~\ref{sec:discretew}, we analyze the limiting behavior of the GPI prior on a discrete parameter manifold.
-GPI unifies two conflicting approaches, and interpolates between respective limits as a function of sample size.

-\item In Sec.~\ref{sec:poisson2}, we analyze a problem where the GPI prior cannot be computed exactly: the analysis of stoichiometry in a Poisson process.